nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 * If it’s possible to structure a set of rules or “if-then scenarios” to handle your problem entirely, then there may be no need for machine learning at all.
 * Your problem can be solved using statistical tools and software.

+Machine learning is an appropriate tool to use for problems whose only commonality is that they involve statistical inference.
+This means that problems where machine learning makes real sense have e.g. the following characteristics:

+- Classification challenges.
+E.g., is this a picture of a cat or a gorilla?
+Looks this human happy?
+Is this person writing emotional replies on twitter?
+- Clustering challenges.
+E.g., group all cat pictures by ones that are most similar.
+- Reinforcement learning challenges.
+E.g., learn to predict how people behave when they book a holiday with large discount.
+Are you willing to buy something you do not need without discount?

+A good question to ask is: Can this problem be solved by looking at statistical outcomes?
+If the answer is yes, use traditional statistical software and avoid machine learning directly.
+Avoid complexity and cost by using machine learning.

+For most business IT problems using machine learning should be avoided.
+Like blockchain or other industry IT buzzwords: Avoid the trap of using a solution and find a problem for it!
+A particularly bad use case for machine learning is when the problem can be described using clear and precise mathematical equations.
+So only when the problem can not be described using clear and existing mathematical equations and an outcome could be predicted using large numbers of input data, than using machine learning should be considered.

+When you want to apply machine learning for your business use cases you will need to develop a solid architecture before starting.
+Standard solutions for your business use cases do not exist.
+Your company and your context is unique.
+So for real business advantage when using machine learning to develop your own application.
+The usage of a default SaaS ML solution will not give you the competitive advantage you are searching for.
+So your business is special, your data is unique and your machine learning driven application should give you a head start.
+In the section ‘ Machine learning reference architecture’  an in depth outline is given on the various system building blocks that are needed for applying machine learning in a successful way.

+In order to solve business problems using machine learning technology  you need to have an organisation structure that powers innovation and experimenting.
+Experimenting with machine learning should be simple and can be done in a short time.
+But this requires a business culture with an innovation approach where learning and playing with new technology is possible without without predefined rules.

 Common business use cases
 -----------------------------